BV-BRC/BV-BRC-Docs/docroot/quick_references/organisms_taxon/transcriptomics_gene_heatmap.md

-# Transcriptomics Gene List Heatmap
+# Gene List Heatmap

 ## Overview
-The Transcriptomics Gene List Heatmap visually displays expression levels of all the genes in a Gene List across all selected comparisons using a heatmap viewer where coloring is based on the log ratio value of a gene in a given comparison.
+The Gene List Heatmap visually displays expression levels of all the genes in a Gene List across all selected comparisons using a heatmap viewer where coloring is based on the log ratio value of a gene in a given comparison.
 It allows quick visual identification of genes with similar expression patterns across one or more comparisons, including clustering and other options.

 ### See also
   * Examining Transcriptomics Data Tutorial